Ultradian rhythms

 Sprinter

-You thrive in short, intense bursts.
-Stacking focused 45-minute sprints with quick 15-minute breaks keeps you sharp without burning out.
+You come alive in short, intense bursts.
+Stacking 45-minute sprints with real 15-minute pauses keeps you sharp without running you down.

 1h 15m / 15m